Brendonovich/webdirections-2023/slides.md

 - Also, not typesafe
 - Form data being spread over each `useState` rather than centralised in one place
+- Names aren't typesafe, but in this case doesn't really matter
 - What can we do about this?
 First thing we'll use is...
 -->